 Who manages the Award?

-The Sandford Award is managed by the Heritage Education Trust in partnership with Bishop Grosseteste University, Lincoln.
+The Sandford Award is managed by Bishop Grosseteste University, Lincoln in partnership with the Heritage Education Trust and has its own record of excellence offering a Masters course in Heritage Education.
 The Trust is the only body in existence able to provide independent quality assurance to historic properties and collections which run education programmes.
-Bishop Grosseteste has its own record of excellence in this field and offers a unique graduate and post graduate course in Heritage Education.
-Together, these two institutions subsidise the cost of entry to the Sandford Awards five-fold in order to cover the cost of the assessment, the reporting process and the presentation ceremony.
+Together, these two institutions subsidise the cost of entry to the Sandford Award five-fold in order to cover the cost of the assessment, the reporting process and the presentation ceremony.

 Who we are

-Tracy Borman, Sandford Coordinator and Chief Executive of the Heritage Education Trust
+Dr Tracy Borman, Chief Executive of the Heritage Education Trust

 Heritage Education Trust Directors